Middle school > Course Description English

 The most important and demanding tasks of this department are improving the reading, writing, and critical thinking skills of our students.
 To that end, the Middle School curriculum is designed to strengthen verbal understanding, enhance literary experience, and encourage broad appreciation and mastery of the English language.
 A parallel reading program during the year and summer aims at broadening student exposure to classic and modern literature.
 Students participate regularly in literary competitions.

 English 8 (College Preparatory and Honors) furthers the study and use of grammar as it applies to oral and written expression, along with vocabulary in context, literature, and elements of composition.
-Emphasis is placed on planning and developing five-paragraph expository essays, sentence combining, and varying sentence openers.
+Emphasis is placed on planning, sentence combining, and varying sentence openers.
 Analytical skills are strengthened through the study of short stories, poetry, nonfiction, plays, and novels.
-The texts are Literature: Timeless Voices, Timeless Themes, Silver Level and English Workshop: Second Course, in addition to parallel readings.